ramann/dnstwist/docs/README.md

  - the ability to toggle IDNA(punycode)

 --ens
 ENS names are open to similar glyph-related problems that DNS names are.
 This option will lookup the address and owner for each name.
 Requires 'WEB3_PROVIDER_URI' environment variable.
 This option also uses a different set of glyphs (based on https://www.irongeek.com/homoglyph-attack-generator.php) than the regular dnstwist usage, which - per the dnstwist README - targets ranges "of Unicode characters to ensure that generated domains can be registered in practice."
-The Ethereum Name System, however, has far fewer (if any) restrictions on mixing character sets when registering a name.
+The Ethereum Name Service, however, has far fewer (if any) restrictions on mixing character sets when registering a name.

 --extended-glyphs
 You are able to use a combined set of the regular glyphs and the --ens glyphs with this argument.